jordan-public/cfd-dex/HOWTO.md

 pnpm run dev
 ```

 Similarly, other scripts can be used to deploy on various testnets.
-For the deployment scripts for each network see "deploy<Network>.sh".
+For the deployment scripts for each network see "deploy\<Network\>.sh".
 To build static web front end deployable anywhere static content can be served, use:
 ```
-cd web
-pnpm tun build
+./buildWeb3Apps.sh
 ```
 Then copy the entire web/.next folder into root folder of the web service content root location.